kmandalas/webclient-showcase/README.md

 ## Scenario / Project structure

-We will build a simplified One Time Password (OTP) service offering the following capabilities:
+We are going to implement a simplified One Time Password (OTP) service, offering the following capabilities:

-* generate OTP
+* Generate OTP
-* validate (use) OTP
+* Validate (use) OTP
-* resend OTP
+* Resend OTP
-* get OTP status
+* Get OTP status
 * OTP events status
 * Get all OTPs